jrab89/number_theory_talk/slides.md

 ???
 Look what happens when we add up 6's other divisors.
 We get 6 back!
-This is yet another kind of number that people have had a name for, for a very long time.
+This is yet another kind of number that mathematicians have had a name for, for a very long time.
-Can anyone think of another number that does this?
+Can anyone think of the next number that has this property?
+Something where we can take all of its other divisors and add them up, and then get back that same number?

 ---